kshaffer/courses/theory4.md

 Students will receive letter grades for three categories: *Lieder*, *Post-Tonal Music*, and *Writing*.

-The *Lieder* category will be determined by students demonstrating analytical ability in reference to the following musical elements in that style.
+*Lieder* and *Post-tonal* categories will be determined by students demonstrating analytical ability in reference to the following musical elements in each style.
 Demonstrating that ability *in two or more quizzes or writing assignments* will constitute passing.

 - pitch structures (melody, harmony, motives, sets, rows, etc.)
 - rhythmic & metric structures